We may get commissions for purchases made through links in this post.

 Welcome to TCS!
-Before you rush off to post to the community, there’s a few things we need to discuss…
+Before you rush off to post to the community, there are a few things we need to discuss…

-You wouldn’t believe the amount of people who come here solely to promote their project, site or product.
-It may seem perfectly ok to them – after all, it’s about cats, right?
-Sometimes it may even be a non-profit organization or project, but even then it can be hard to judge in a glance if this is indeed a free gift, or a promotional offer.
+You wouldn’t believe the number of people who come here solely to promote their project, site or product.
+It may seem perfectly ok to them — after all, it’s about cats, right?
+Sometimes it may even be a non-profit organization or project, but even then it can be hard to judge at a glance if this is indeed a free gift or a promotional offer.

 That’s why we have a few rules in place, Do’s and Don’t’s for promoting anything in this community.
 Before I start elaborating on those, let me explain one simple thing: